HoHieuLuc/js-easy-exercises/super-easy.md

 - A: `0 1 2` and `0 1 2`
 - B: `0 1 2` and `3 3 3`
 - C: `3 3 3` and `0 1 2`

+_Answer_and_Explain: C, the first for loop run first, var i is a global variable, all the setTimeout functions start counting and then the callbacks get put in the queue, then all the setTimeout function in the second for loop do the same thing, after 1ms, if the stack is empty, all of the callback functions get called (first in, first out).

 <div align="right">
     <b><a href="#">↥ back to top</a></b>